johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   _edit_last: "1"
 ---

+In the [previous post](CoffeeScript/2012/11/27/math-envy-and-coffeescripts-foibles/) I presented the basics of operational semantics and showed how derivations trees could be used to differentiate two terms that were syntactically similar.
+This post develops the closing thoughts from that post further by introducing type rules, the concept of "progress and preservation", and the first draft of a tool for detecting semantic ambiguity.

+! progress and preservation

+! haskell parser with ast + type tags

 ## Type Rules

 Type rules are similar in construction to evaluation rules consisting of a premise and conclusion.
 As with evaluation rules the premise establishes the preconditions for the conclusion.
+Again, each rule is tagged with a name for reference but preceded by a _t_ in this case to distinguish them from inference rules (_e-*_).

 <div class="center">
   <img src="/assets/images/diagrams/cs-type-rules.png"></img>
 </div>

-The type rules for this subset of CoffeeScript are fairly intuitive.
-For the type rules without a premise like `true : Bool` and `false : Bool`, we take them to be true out of hand.
+For type rules without a premise like _t-true_ and _t-false_ we take them to be true out of hand.
 That is, the terms `true` and `false` both have the type `Bool`.
 The others are more complicated.

 <div class="center">
   <img src="/assets/images/diagrams/cs-type-rules-lambda-term.png"></img>
 </div>

-Equation 9 illustrates how to determine the type of a lambda term like `(-> true)`.
-The premise above the line states that if the subterm `t` has the type `T`, then the conclusion on the bottom, `\t`, has the type `\top \to T`.
-Translated to our mini example `(-> true)`, because the subterm `true` has the type `Bool`, the lambda term has the type `\top \to Bool`.
-One extremely important note: because neither of the lambda expressions make use of arguments, Top (`Top`) is used to represent the acceptance of any type.
-So when `t` in `\t` has the type `T` it means that `\t` will, under invocation or application, result in an expresion of typ `T` regardless of what it's applied to or invoked with.
-As an example:
+_t-lambda_ illustrates how to determine the type of a lambda term like `(-> true)`.
+The premise above the line states that if the subterm `t` has the type `T`, then the conclusion `\t` has the type `\top \to T`.
+Here `T` is a _type variable_.
+For example, in `(-> true)` the subterm `true` has the type `Bool` so the lambda term has the type `\top \to Bool`.

+One likely point of confusion is `\top`, not to be confused with `T`.
+Neither of the lambda expressions make use of arguments so `\top` is used to represent that lambda terms accept any type under invocation or application.
+For example, when the subterm `t` in a lambda term has the type `T` it means that the lambda term will result in a term with the type `T` regardless of what it's applied to or invoked with.

 <div class="center">
   <img src="/assets/images/diagrams/cs-type-rules-lambda-invocation.png"></img>
 </div>

-Equation 10 shows how to determine the type of lambda invocation like `(-> true)()`.
+_t-inv_ shows how to determine the type of lambda invocation like `(-> true)()`.
 The premise states if the lambda term has the type `\top \to T` the term `\t()` has the type `T`.
 This fits with the CoffeeScript `(-> true)()` which obviously evaluates to `true` which has the type `Bool`.
 Again, `\top` is used to denote the fact that the argument type is unimportant and in this case non existent.

 <div class="center">
   <img src="/assets/images/diagrams/cs-type-rules-lambda-application.png"></img>